 The Compliance Officer and the Legal Department are available at all times to provide advice on ethical conflicts and on the interpretation of the provisions of this Policy and its application to individual cases.

 XI.
 Review of the Policy - Training

-The content of this Policy is part of LEG's compliance training, which is mandatory for all new employees.
+The content of this Policy is part of LEG's compliance training, which is mandatory for all employees.